 One of the newer types of jobs I have realized is actually possible this day and age.
 While a lot of mom and pop businesses are focusing on literally their business, they may be lacking in the Social Media side of things.
 If you are good at creating eye-catching posts for Facebook and Instagram and know what the customers want to see, this could be the perfect fit for you!

 Freelancing is becoming more and more popular with the recent internet boom.
 Going to sites like upwork.com or fiverr.com can now give you a chance to work remotely fulfilling jobs for various people all around the world.
 Some jobs as easy as saying words in English for someone!

 Making videos for overseas companies can be a little tougher, but not impossible.
 If you are good at what you do and have a decent portfolio behind you, a lot of companies based on tourism (like hotels and tours companies) usually jump on board for high-quality content produced for them.
 It is usually at a lower cost for them but can be fun as well as rewarding.

 Having the voice of an angel can work in your favor if you love to sing in front of people.
 Similar to a DJ, people tend to follow the music and having great live music played somewhere tends to draw the crowds.

 Careers that involve traveling

-If you are looking for a long term option that will pay you well at the same time, here is my personal favourite pick of careers that involve traveling.
+If you are looking for a long-term option that will pay you well at the same time, here is my personal favorite pick of careers that involve traveling.